Hangman

 Definitions & terminology

-Short question, short answer — the format's sweet spot.
+Short question, short answer.
+The format's sweet spot.

 History dates & names